-Structure wrapping personnel can be ordered for the wrapping and un-wrapping of federally owned buildings (e.g., historic buildings, lookouts etc.).
+Structure wrapping personnel may be ordered for the wrapping and un-wrapping of federally owned buildings (e.g., historic buildings, lookouts etc.).
 This module consists of five to ten personnel with equipment who are fire line qualified and trained in OSHA fall protection standards and climbing.

-Units can order structure wrapping personnel through GBCC.
+Units may order structure wrapping personnel through GBCC.
 The orders should be placed as individual Overhead requests for "THSP" with "structure wrapping personnel" documented in Special Needs.
-GBCC requires advanced notification of the need for this specialized resource.

-Module Coordinator, John Wallace, Phone: 208-781-2596
+Module Coordinator, John Wallace, Phone: (208) 781-2596

-Training Coordinator, Farrington (Christian) Goodlander, Phone: 208-821-5014
+Training Coordinator, Farrington (Christian) Goodlander, Phone: (208) 821-5014